Building Arrow "SLUGS"

 How Big is Your Bullet?
 In dangerous game rifle hunting, bullet (slug) weight and bullet penetration potential have a direct correlation.
 More slug weight = more bullet penetration = more lethal performance.
 Think of a .500 NE shooting a 600-grain solid.......everything stops right now.

 In our standard 950-grain dangerous game arrows, over half the total arrow weight is the Slug upfront.

 The same holds true in dangerous game bowhunting.
-At GrizzlyStik, we gauge our arrows penetration potential on the size of that arrows 'Slug.'
-We measure the 'Slug' as the broadhead + insert + brass footing.
+At GrizzlyStik, we gauge our arrow's penetration potential on the size of that arrow's "Slug."

-The heavier an arrow's Slug, the higher the potential for the arrow to penetrate.
-For example, our 950 grain Cape buffalo system breaks down into a 350-grain arrow - with a 600-grain Slug up front.
+The heavier an arrow's Slug, the higher the potential for our arrow's to penetrate.
+For example, our 950-grain Cape buffalo system breaks down into a 350-grain arrow - with a 600-grain Slug up front.

 We ask our dangerous game customers to think of it this way - You're now shooting a 600-grain bullet and the arrow is now just for guidance and steering system.
 The Slug does all the penetrating and cutting.

 How big of a 'Slug' do you shoot?
-If you're not getting pass thru performance on Danerous Game, perhaps it's time to change your thinking......
+If you're not getting pass-thru performance on Dangerous Game, perhaps it's time to change your thinking......